-The former France midfielder has been in charge of the Provence giants since 2009, where he lifted the Ligue 1 title in his maiden season, but 2011-12 proved disappointing for the team, despite its Coupe de la Ligue triumph, as a mid-table finish is set to ensue.
+The former France midfielder has been in charge of the Provence giants since 2009, where he lifted the Ligue 1 title in his maiden season, but 2011-12 proved disappointing for the team, despite their Coupe de la Ligue triumph, as a mid-table finish is set to ensue.

-Marseille's disappointment has lead to rumors circulating that the side and Deschamps are prepared to go their separate ways at the end of the campaign, but the boss cut a frustrated figure when faced with more questions surrounding his future on Monday.
+Marseille's disappointment has lead to rumours circulating that the side and Deschamps are prepared to go their separate ways at the end of the campaign, but the boss cut a frustrated figure when faced with more questions surrounding his future on Monday.

 "I do not have to answer this question," said Deschamps.

 "I am employed here.
 It will be left in the hands of the president [Vincent Labrune] and [owner] Margarita Louis-Dreyfus.

 "They will decide my fate, I do not know anymore than that.
 If she [Margarita] wants to see me, then she can.
 She is my boss after all."

 However, Deschamps reiterated his desire to stay at Marseille, as he intends to see out the remainder of his two-year contract in southern France.